 Business Rules Management System

-DecisionSmart offers rules management capability on an account or customer level across the entire customer lifecycle, including the following decision areas:
+DecisionSmart offers business rule management capability on an account or customer level across the entire customer lifecycle, including the following decision areas:

 PROFITABLE DECISIONS ACROSS THE CUSTOMER LIFECYCLE